 - Bank details.

 The Place of Supply of Electronic Services determines whether the services are subject to VAT in UAE.
-In the event that the Place of Supply is deemed to be in the UAE then the services will fall within the scope of UAE VAT.
+In the event that the Place of Supply is deemed to be in the UAE then the services will fall within the scope of VAT on electronics.

 VAT is applied at the rate of 5% on the supply of taxable supplies in the UAE.
 However, the supply may be subject to the zero VAT rate if it falls within one of the categories specified in Article 45 of the VAT Law, which relates to instances where the Zero-VAT rate is applicable.